firebolt-db/godocs/docs/Guides/working-with-indexes/using-aggregating-indexes.md

 ## Aggregating index examples

 The example in this section are based on a fact table, `game_information`, created with the DDL shown below.
-For a more in-depth example, see *Aggregating indexes* in the [Firebolt indexes in action](https://www.firebolt.io/blog/firebolt-indexes-in-action) blog post.

 ```sql
 CREATE FACT TABLE game_information (